Dennis Quaid Reveals He’s ‘Nervous’ About Portraying Ronald Reagan In Upcoming Biopic

 One of the things that convinced Quaid to play the former American president was the trouble Joseph had taken to research the biopic.
 According to the Hollywood Reporter, Joseph met with more than 50 of Reagan’s friends, confidantes and cabinet members, including his pastor and the surgeon who saved his life after he was shot in 1981, in an effort to paint a lifelike picture of the president and remain true to history.

-Moreover, Quaid told Fox News that Reagan’s personality fascinates him, especially considering that Reagan was an actor before he took the plunge into politics.
+Moreover, Quaid told Fox News that Reagan’s personality fascinates him, especially considering that he was an actor before he took the plunge into politics.

 “I’m fascinated by Ronald Reagan,” Quaid said.